The Past, The Present, The Future

 The Singularity of Time

-All there is, is the present.
+There is only the present.
 Everything exists in an ever present moment.
 Things only appear to be isolated by virtue of our relative consciousness.
 It’s accurate to say that the point of creation is our point of focus, otherwise referred to as singularity in scientific terms.

 Likewise, the past only exists as a memory.
 We cannot visit what happened 40 seconds ago, neither can we visit what happened 1000 years ago.
 All we can do is hold those things as memories in the present.